Zimbabwe drought leaves more than two million people without clean water

 Harare, Zimbabwe (CNN)A recent drought in Zimbabwe has left more than two million people unable to access clean water, according to officials.

+Last month, the country's two major cities, Harare and Bulawayo, announced they had started a water rationing program which would see residents accessing tap water only once a week.
+The two cities combined have a population of more than two million people.

+In recent years, Harare municipality has been battling against low water quality due to a critical shortage of purifying chemicals, which cost in excess of USD$3 million per month, water engineers said.

-Harare Acting Water Director Mabhena Moyo blamed the crisis on long periods of drought and a shortage of foreign currency to import water purifying chemicals.
+Harare Acting Water Director Mabhena Moyo Tuesday blamed the current economic crisis for hampering water service delivery.

-Moyo said authorities will continue rationing water to homes in the city at least once a week until the problems are resolved.

 "We are using more chemicals and we have not been able to procure enough safe chemicals as a result, we are targeting to provide water to our residents with a minimum of once a week' supply of the precious liquid," he said.